 Today, there are various different types of casino bonuses, and the type which you claim will depend on a number of factors including the country you live in, the payment method you use, the licensing jurisdiction you come under - and, of course, the online casino you choose to play at!
 Below, we’re going to take a look at the most common types of bonus you’ll find at online casinos today.

-Free spins bonuses are a lot more common today than they were a few years ago, and a major part of this is the rise in popularity of video slots.
+Free spins bonuses are a lot more common today than they were a few years ago, and a major part of this is the rise in the popularity of video slots.
 Free spins are relatively straightforward, and like a no-deposit bonus they’re awarded for completing a certain action.
 This could be making a deposit, creating an account or wagering a set amount of money.

 You’ll usually be able to choose from a few different games to use your free-spins on; Quickspin, NetEnt and Pragmatic Play slots are commonly tied into free-spins promotions, including popular slots like Guns n Roses: